goblimey/learn-unix/README.md

 You can run learn on any laptop or desktop computer - a Windows PC, a Mac or whatever.
 I don't think it will run on a tablet.
-You need to install two pieces of support software first, and the way you do that is different on each system.
+You may need to install some support software first, and the way you do that is different on each system.
 Once you've done that,
 the process is the same whatever you use.